 Church chairs can be a large investment for a congregation.
 You likely have a budget in mind, and hope to stay in that budget.
-You may have even considered buying from a cheap manufacturer to save money, but there are better ways to stay in your budget without sacrificing quality!
+You may have even considered buying from a cheap manufacturer to save money.
+Sure, you might be wondering – is church seating a good place to save money, but there are better ways to stay in your budget without sacrificing quality!
 Here are some common ways to fund a large purchase.
 These options could help finance your church chairs.

 Apply for A Loan from a Private Lender